If you're seeing ads or a web page isn't working, here are the most common reasons and what to do about them.

 - In Safari, go to Safari > Settings > Websites > Content Blockers and make sure the option "When visiting other websites" is set to ON.

-- In Safari, go to Safari > Settings > Extensions and make sure the AdBlock Engine is set to ON.
+- In Safari, go to Safari > Settings > Extensions and make sure the AdBlock Engine is selected.

 Click the AdBlock icon in the Safari toolbar.
 If you see a blue play button, it means AdBlock is paused.
 Click the blue pay button to unpause.
 Refresh any pages where you were seeing ads.